 Black people have lived in what we now call Canada since the 1600s.
 From that time until the early 1800s, hundreds were forced to come here as enslaved people.
 After slavery was abolished here in 1834, thousands of people of African descent from the United States, the Caribbean and Africa chose to come to Canada at different times for different reasons.

 For 400 years, Black men and women have contributed to all areas of society.
-They have fought for Black people to be treated with fairness and equality in the struggle against racial discrimination, a fight that has benefited all Canadians.
-Welcome to our guest editor for this issue, Natasha Henry!
-Natasha's specialty is Black history in Canada, and helping students learn more about it. nancy This edition of Kayak shares some amazing stories and examples of the ways Black Canadians helped to build and shape this country.
-The United Nations' International Decade for People of African Descent (2015 to 2024) encourages us to "promote a greater knowledge of and respect for the diverse heritage, culture and contribution of people of African descent to the development of societies" and this issue of Kayak helps to do just that. natasha
+They have fought for Black people to be treated with fairness and equality in the struggle against racial discrimination, a fight that has benefited all Canadia benefited all Canadians. nancy

+This edition of Kayak shares some amazing stories and examples of the ways Black Canadians helped to build and shape this country.
+The United Nations' International Decade for People of African Descent (2015 to 2024) encourages us to "promote a greater knowledge of and respect for the diverse heritage, culture and contribution of people of African descent to the development of societies" and this issue of Kayak helps to do just that.